magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 `domina` in a new CLJS project, this tutorial could still be useful to understand the way CLJS works.

-As usual to use a new library, you need to add it to the dependencies' section of the `build.boot` file living in the home directory of the project.
+As usual to use a new library, you need to add it to the dependencies section of the `build.boot` file living in the home directory of the
+project:

 ```clj
 (set-env!